Jadzia Dax: Sexuality

-The episode "Rejoined", in which Jadzia is reunited with the wife of a former host of the Dax symbionts, features one of the first televised kisses between two female characters.
+The episode "Rejoined", in which Jadzia is reunited with the wife of a former host of the Dax symbiont, features one of the first televised kisses between two female characters.
 Terry Farrell was happy with the story line, saying that it made sense for Dax to have this issue because the symbiont had been in both male and female hosts, adding, "Gender wasn't the issue.
 For the worm/symbiont, it was a matter of the being it was embodied in."
 She was pleased to be able to "stand up" for the LGBT community.

 In August 2019, Terry Farrell said that she regarded Jadzia as pansexual.

 Romantic interests

 Jadzia Dax was initially pursued by Dr. Julian Bashir aboard the station.
 The Ferengi bar owner, Quark, also has a special affection for the Trill scientist, even after the Dax symbiont was transferred to Ezri.
 However, her most notable and serious suitors include: